 Like all our pieces, Maria is a collective effort fueled by conscious thought.
 Connecting with NGO’s like WomenWeave means we are able to support our communities and effectively incorporate a slow, sustainable process.
 By working together, our steps will hopefully mean we are journeying towards a greener future.

-For more information on the women who create our khadi, check out WomenWeave and their projects.
+For more information on the women who create our handwoven fabric, check out WomenWeave and their projects.